Shades of 2000: Opportunities exist in most "sectors"... S & P 500 down just 2.4% from All Time High Levels

-Asset Management, Aerospace/Defense, Energy, Banks, Airlines, Utilities, Health Care, Personal Products, Agriculture, Chemicals, Paper, Retail, Heavy Construction, Lodging, Banking, Finance, Railroads, Textiles, Machinery & Equipment, Computer Systems
+Asset Management, Aerospace/Defense, Energy, Banks, Credit Services, Utilities, Health Care, Sporting Goods, Agriculture, Chemicals, Grocery, Retail, Heavy Construction, Lodging, Banking, Railroads, Textiles, Machinery & Equipment, Finance, Home Furnishings, Leasing Services, Rubber & Plastics

 It is developed from the Month End Value Stock Watchlist screening program and identifies Investment Grade Value Stocks trading at least 15% below their 52-week high.